Skip to content

 Considering euthanasia

-If you have worries or concerns about the what, where and how surrounding euthanasia, or are unsure whether it’s the right decision for your horse — we can help.
-Conversations can be held via email, phone, or face-to-face (location dependent), whatever you prefer.
+If you have worries or concerns about the what, where and how surrounding euthanasia, or are unsure whether it’s the right decision for your horse - we can help.

-More than 80 volunteer ‘BHS Friends’, are trained to support horse owners and carers through the difficult process of saying goodbye, and are on hand to talk you through the options available.
+More than 80 volunteer ‘BHS Friends’, are trained to support horse owners and carers through the difficult process of saying goodbye and are on hand to talk you through the options available.
 Depending on the circumstances, it doesn’t always have to end in euthanasia, and if there are other choices that will positively improve the horse’s quality of life, they will help to find them.

 We always encourage horse owners and carers to work closely with their vet to help with the decision-making process.
 If the best decision for your horse is for them to be put to sleep, BHS Friends will discuss the choices with you, from the method of euthanasia, to what to do afterwards.

-We can chat about:
+We can chat about

 • Your horse’s current health/behaviour concerns